sony/model_optimization/model_compression_toolkit/exporter/README.md

 Notice that the fakely-quantized model has the same size as the quantized exportable model as weights data types are float.

-### Fakely-Quantized TorchScript
+### TorchScript

-The model will be exported in TorchScript format where weights and activations are quantized but represented as float.
+The model will be exported in TorchScript format where weights and activations are quantized but represented as float (fakely quant).

 #### Usage Example